Dallas411/NLogNetCore/README.md

 # NLogNetCore
-NLog Wrapper in Asp.Net Core 2.0 with Onion Architecture
+This example show how to implements NLog Wrapper in Asp.Net Core 2.0 with Onion Architecture

 NLogNet Implements the standard solution<br>
 All other projects implements the solution with a structure based on Onion Architecture